Prashkhya/revealemo/README.md

-# Snap-Tweek
+# RevealEmo
-An Image Editing App
+An EmotionDetector and Image Editting App

 It is based on streamlit